-Precision medicine is rapidly having an impact on how drugs are discovered and developed, how patients are diagnosed and treated, and how health care delivery is channeling its resources to maximize patient benefits.
+Precision medicine is rapidly having an impact on how drugs are developed, how patients are treated, and how health care delivery is channeling its resources to maximize patient benefits.
 In this post, we describe 5 key benefits of the movement and its potential to revolutionize the future research and medical landscape.

 What Is Precision Medicine?

 Precision medicine (PM) is the tailoring of medical treatment to the individual characteristics of each patient.
 PM tells us how a person’s unique genetic profile makes them susceptible to certain diseases, and is increasing our ability to predict which medical treatments will be safe and effective for certain patient populations.

 This more effective approach toward prescribing means that, physicians can select a therapy or treatment protocol based on a patient’s molecular profile that minimizes adverse drug reactions (ADRs) and ensures a more successful treatment outcome.
 PM can also help contain costs compared with a “trial-and-error” approach to disease treatment, and has the potential to change the way we think about, identify and manage health problems.

 1. Shifts the medical emphasis from reaction to prevention

 PM introduces the ability to use molecular markers that signal disease risk or presence before clinical signs and symptoms appear.
 It therefore offers the opportunity to focus on prevention and early intervention rather than on reaction at advanced stages of disease.